Swordiforge/RLSwordigo/Abilities.md

 After enabling this ability, your FOV will become wide similar to the FOV in the Swordigo Mod Menu.
 You will be able to see everything.

 ## 4. Immunity
-This ability gives you immunity from all damage for 5 seconds.
+This ability gives you damage immunity for 5 seconds.
+> [!WARNING]
+> Void can still damage you.

 ## 5. Dash
 This ability will allow you to "dash" in the direction the player is looking at.